fl4p/batmon-ha/README.md

   connections and disappear from bluetooth discovery.
 Remove wires from the dongle and reconnect for a restart.
 * Raspberry PI's bluetooth can be buggy.
 If you experience errors and timeouts try to install an external Bluetooth dongle.
-* Pairing a Victron using a PIN doesn't work properly

 ## TODO